bstick12/kubo-bosh-lite/README.md

-# Kubo on Bosh Lite
+# Kubo/CFCR on Bosh Lite

 This is a guide to install [Kubo](https://github.com/cloudfoundry-incubator/kubo-release) on BOSH Lite